Adversarial Reprogramming Revisited: Experiments

 Our second scheme involves scaling the image to the same size as the adversarial program and then taking a convex combination of the two.
 We use a parameter $v\in[0,1]$ to specify how much weight the input image should get in this convex combination.
 Specifically, the combined image is obtained by calculating $v\cdot I + (1-v)\cdot P$, where $I$~is the input image and $P$~is the adversarial program.
 An illustration is shown in Figure~\ref{f:scheme.2}.

-\paragraph{Adversarial task dataset.} \citet{elsayed2018adversarial} evaluate adversarial reprogramming on random networks using the MNIST dataset.
+\paragraph{Adversarial task dataset.} \citet{elsayed2018adversarial} evaluate adversarial reprogramming on random networks using the MNIST~\citep{LeCunBBH98} dataset.
 In other words, they were asking whether it is possible to repurpose a random network for the task of classifying the handwritten digits from the MNIST dataset.
 We use the same dataset, which consists of $60,\!000$ training images and $10,\!000$ test images, for our experiments.
-It is available under the Creative Commons Attribution-Share Alike 3.0 licence.
+It is available under the Creative Commons Attribution Share-Alike 3.0 licence.

 The networks we use classify inputs into $1,\!000$ classes.
 We map the $10$~labels of the MNIST dataset onto the first~$10$ of these classes.